The Name of the Game (The Boys episode): Visual effects

 Visual effects for the episode were created by DNEG TV, Framestore, Folks VFX, Mavericks VFX, Method Studios, Monsters Aliens Robots Zombies VFX, Mr. X, Pixomondo, Rocket Science VFX, Rodeo FX, and Soho VFX.Stephen Fleet was the Overall visual effects (VFX) Supervisor, overseeing all of the visual and special effects on set.

 The scene in which A-Train accidentally kills Robin was originally intended to be shot in live action, but, due to the complexity of the stunt and the time required to do so, the scene was eventually produced using CGI.
 The canvas for Robins' dead body floating in the air nonetheless took several months to finish, and the visual effects team took over eight months to complete the complex scene.
 Stephan Fleet stated that "[i]t took us the better part of eight months to nail down the look and tone and storytelling of that shot.
 It was just an incredibly challenging piece and big, big props to DNEG for pulling that off."
 The scene was filmed with a Phantom camera at around 500 frames per second while using a Bolt High-Speed Cinebot rig in a robotic arm to get the camera to move as fast as possible.
 The scene wasn't constructed entirely by CGI: the blood splattered on Jack Quaid was a practical effect.

-The opening scene of the "The Name of the Game", in which Homelander and Queen Maeve foil a truck robbery, was the last scene of the season to be filmed.
+The opening scene of "The Name of the Game", in which Homelander and Queen Maeve foil a truck robbery, was the last scene of the season to be filmed.
 Kripke believed it was important to refrain from excessively lavish visual effects to set the tone for the series.
 For this scene, the crew filmed a truck crash in the street, while Queen Maeve's performance was filmed separately and stitched together using CGI.
 The VFX company behind the scene, Framestore, created a CGI double for McElligott as Queen Maeve.
 When she leaps over a car crash of several digitally-replaced police vehicles and stops a hi-jacked bank truck with her body, the VFX team added detailed debris from the crash in slow motion.
 Mr. X was in charge of creating the visual effects for the fight between Butcher and Translucent, in which Alex Hassell's stunt double used a gray tracking suit to capture the animation reference.
 This reference tracks a digital double of the Translucent character, simulates blood splatter, and uses his powers.
 In the episode's final scene in which Homelander destroys a plane, Starr is attached to a wire to capture the essence of his character's flight, while his cape is created through CGI by the visual effects company DNEG.
 The visual effects team refined an anamorphic lens flare to make Homelander's heat vision unique and dramatize aspects of the character.